BumblebeeBat/FlyingFox/docs/influenced_by.md

 Ethan Buchman's idea:
 The total amount of money spent in a block must be less than or equal to 1/3 of the total amount of safety deposits left by the people who signed on that block.
 That way, any double-spend attack ends up costing more money than can be stolen.

 Jae Kwon realized that I needed to save a tree of blocks instead of a chain.
+He also showed me how to do ephemeral encryption.

 from Joseph Poon http://lightning.network I take the idea of channels.